schittarath3/Introduction-to-Dashboarding/README.md

 # Dashboards-with-Dash
-This workshop is designed to introduce how to create dashboards using Dash.
-The dashboard tracks common stock metrics retrieved from the unofficial Yahoo Finance wrapper API, yahooquery.
+This workshop is designed to introduce how to create dashboards using [Dash](https://dash.plotly.com/).
+The dashboard tracks common stock metrics retrieved from the unofficial Yahoo Finance wrapper API, [yahooquery](https://yahooquery.dpguthrie.com/).

+Due to limitations of the official jupyter-dash library, which allows us to run Dash app within the notebook itself, this workshop will implement the Dash app in an unconvential way.
+We will use Jupyter Notebook to work on the files and write the files to a python file.

 ### Installation
 It is ideal to run this in a virtual environment.
 To do this, run the following commands.